For me, this quick raspberry dessert is like a real summer in the glass.

 But, maybe you’ve heard of this desert for the first time so you’re wondering what is cranachan, actually?

 Cranachan (pronunciation: Kran-e-ken) is a traditional Scottish dessert that is made with some of the best ingredients that this country can offer.
-The ingredients for cranachan are common ones: fresh raspberries, heavy cream (double cream), porridge oats, raw honey, and some good Scottish whiskey.
+The ingredients for cranachan are common: fresh raspberries, heavy cream (double cream), porridge oats, raw honey, and some good Scottish whiskey.

 They even call it the unofficial national dish of Scotland.